-- Reports are mostly used by prospective landlords in the tenant selection process. - There are hundreds of screening companies. - The report contains a list of all Housing Court cases filed for at least the past 7 years.
+• Prospective landlords mostly use reports in the tenant selection process.

+- There are hundreds of screening companies. - The report contains a list of all Housing Court cases filed for at least the past seven years.

 Housing Court Cases on Traditional Credit Reports